frontstack/frontstack/README.md

 ## Configuration

-You can easily configure the FrontStack from a simple `setup…ini` file (see the [Vagrant][2] repository)
+You can easily configure the FrontStack from a simple `setup.ini` file (see the [Vagrant][2] repository)

+> Note this file will be only used for virtual installations based on Vagrant

-Here a complete `setup.ini` example file.
-You should comment the options you don't need
+A complete `setup.ini` example file.
+Feel free to comment the options you don't need

 ```ini
 [frontstack]